EdgarMdz/AWSIotAndDotNET/README.md

 ## 1. Manualy creating a Thing on AWS IoT
 1. Once you are loged in the [AWS Console](https://us-east-2.console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin&region=us-east-2) click on the **IoT Core** services
-Now on the left pane click on Manage -> Things and then, in the right pane click on the Create button in order to create a new thing.
+Now on the left pane, click on Manage -> Things and then, in the right pane click on the Create button in order to create a new thing.
 ![](/Images/IoTThings.png)
 ![](/Images/IoTCreateThing.png)